pdxiv/LuaScott/Adventure Editor Manual.md

 Overview of ADVEDIT and Adventures in general

-ADVEDIT has only one purpose: To edit and create adventure data bases.
+ADVEDIT has only one purpose: To edit and create adventure databases.
 All user created adventures must be run with either Scott Adams' ADVENTURE program (version 8.2) or Bruce Hansen's ADV program.
 ADVENTUR/CMD is the file name for the main or driver program.
-Adventure data bases are saved on disk as ADVENT/Dx, where x is a number from 0-9 or a letter A-Z. Adventures X and Y are on your master diskette as ADVENT/DX and ADVENT/DY.
+Adventure databases are saved on disk as ADVENT/Dx, where x is a number from 0-9 or a letter A-Z. Adventures X and Y are on your master diskette as ADVENT/DX and ADVENT/DY.
 Adventure "X" is a "Miner's adventure" and adventure "Y" is a "Burglar's adventure".

 Recently Scott Adams started selling all of his adventures on "protected" diskettes.
-The adventure data bases on these diskettes are unusable by ADVEDIT.
-However, a program is available from your dealer which will transfer the data base from a protected diskette to an un-protected one.
+The adventure databases on these diskettes are unusable by ADVEDIT.
+However, a program is available from your dealer which will transfer the database from a protected diskette to an un-protected one.
 This program is called "ADVCOPY".
-The adventure driver program on these protected diskettes can not be copied to an unprotected diskette thus raising the need for ADV/CMD.
+The adventure driver program on these protected diskettes cannot be copied to an unprotected diskette thus raising the need for ADV/CMD.

-ADVENTURE 8.2 (by Adams') has recently been superceded by version 8.3.
+ADVENTURE 8.2 (by Adams') has recently been superseded by version 8.3.
 The newest version is included on all Adventure 0-12 diskettes.
 ADVEDIT supports all commands of Adventure 8.2 and 8.3, however, as new versions are released, new commands may be added.
-This may make ADVEDIT and ADV/CMD incompatible with the adventure data bases used by this new version.
+This may make ADVEDIT and ADV/CMD incompatible with the adventure databases used by this new version.
 ADVEDIT and ADV/CMD will be maintained so they work with new versions of ADVENTURE.
 At this time, ADVEDIT and ADV/CMD will work with Scott Adams' Adventures 0-12.

 The concept of adventure is very simple.
 The basic idea is that certain commands are executed when certain conditions are met.
 The only problem, as all adventurers have found, is getting the conditions to be met.
 The trick to writing good adventures (like Scott's) is making the conditions subtle, but logical.
 The purchase of Scott's adventures is highly recommended.
-The techniques in his data bases are excellent teaching tools along with being fun to play.
+The techniques in his databases are excellent teaching tools along with being fun to play.

 ##Chapter 2

-Adventure data base format
+Adventure database format

-The data base is the actual adventure.
-By changing this data base different adventures may be obtained.
+The database is the actual adventure.
+By changing this database different adventures may be obtained.

-The data base consists of the following sections:
+The database consists of the following sections:

 1. HEADER information.
 The header contains the number of actions, vocabulary entries, rooms, messages, objects and some other variables.
 2. ACTION entries.
 The action entries contain the known player inputs (verb, noun), conditions and commands.
 Also contained are automatic actions.
 The automatic actions serve mainly for bookkeeping.
 3. VOCABULARY entries.
 These two lists (verbs and nouns) contain all of the words the player may use in this particular adventure.
 4. MESSAGE text.
 These are the messages used by the adventure and are controlled by the actions.
 5. ROOM description.
-This is a list of directions tc other rooms along with a text room description.
+This is a list of directions to other rooms along with a text room description.
 6. OBJECT description and starting locations.
 The description of the object determines if it is a treasure, an object which may be carried and dropped or something else.
 The starting location tells in which room the object starts in, if it is being carried at the start of the adventure or if it starts in the storeroom.
 7. ACTION TITLES.
 These are optional text descriptions of the actions.
 They are ignored by the ADVENTURE driver program but serve as remarks to the actions when using the ADVEDIT program.
 8. TRAILER information.
 This contains the version number, adventure number and a checksum.